Software Performance Engineering for Foundation Model-Powered Software: Introduction

 \section{Introduction}

 The rapid emergence of Foundation Models (FMs), particularly Large Language Models (LLMs), is reshaping software development, with market value expected to reach \$36.1 billion by 2030~\cite{marketsandmarkets2024}.
-FMs empower the creation of intelligent software, defined as FMware by Hassan et al.~\cite{hassan2024rethinking}, where applications rely on one or more building blocks that are FMs.
+FMs empower the creation of intelligent software, which we refer to as FMware (i.e., software built using FMs)~\cite{hassan2024rethinking}, where applications rely on one or more building blocks that are FMs.

-Many cool demos built with FMware have emerged recently~\cite{zhang2023automl, yang2024autommlab}.
-However, developing FMware from prototypes into production-ready products is a complex engineering process, requiring collaborations across AI, software engineering, systems, and hardware domains throughout the lifetime of such software~\cite{oreilly2024llmtactical,guo2024large}.
+Demos built with FMware reveal its profound impact across domains such as Software Engineering (e.g., code generation), Knowledge Retrieval (RAG systems), and Autonomous Task Execution, enabling a new class of versatile and intelligent applications~\cite{zhang2023automl, yang2024autommlab}.
+However, developing FMware from prototypes into production-ready products is a complex engineering process, requiring collaborations across AI, systems, software engineering, and hardware domains throughout the lifetime of such software~\cite{oreilly2024llmtactical,guo2024large}.

 Performance engineering, one of the key aspects in such an engineering process, has not been thoroughly discussed.
 That is, how to proactively ensure that the developed FMware meets the pre-defined performance goals, e.g., throughput or latency.
 These goals are sometimes also referred to as Service Level Agreements (SLAs) or Service Level Objectives (SLOs).
-Failing to meet these goals will result in unsatisfactory user experiences.
+Failing to meet these goals while developing FMware will result in unsatisfactory user experiences or lead to substantial cost.